pojntfx/r3map/README.md

 log.Println("Starting app on", file.Name())
 ```

-The resulting service can then be attached to a gRPC server, making it available over a network:
+The resulting file can be used to interact with the resource just like with mounts, and the service can then be attached to a gRPC server, making it available over a network:

 ```go
 server := grpc.NewServer()